 4.10) Lok Swabhav: Thinking about the enormous nature of the Universe.

-4.11) Bodhi Durlabh: It is only in human life right and true understanding of the self ie. Soul is possible, but it is extremely rare.
+4.11) Bodhi Durlabh: It is only in human life right and true understanding of the self ie. A soul is possible, but it is extremely rare.

 4.12) Dharma Swakhyatva: Getting to know and learn from learned and enlightened souls is very very rare.